 Instagram ranks posts on the newsfeed by the interests of their users.
 In other words, if you show an interest in food, you are much more likely to see posts that feature food.

-Instagram judge the interests of their users by the pages they follow and the genre of the content that engages them most (using photo recognition technology, hashtags and descriptions).
+The Instagram algorithm judges the interests of their users by the pages they follow and the genre of the content that engages them most (using photo recognition technology, hashtags and descriptions).

-A user’s interests is not something you can massively impact (everyone has their own preferences), but it is actually a good things for marketers…
+A user’s interests is not something you can impact (everyone has their own preferences), but it is actually a good thing for marketers…

 …because whilst more followers sounds like an amazing thing for anybody with an Insta account, it can actually work against you.

 If you have a large following, but low engagement levels on your posts it will negatively affect your post’s rank on the newsfeed.Creating targeted content that appeals to people who have an interest in your niche, is the best way to appeal to the 'user interests' ranking factor on Instagram.
 Click To Tweet

 The Instagram algorithm wants to push posts that are up-to-date, relevant and recent, and the best way to do this is to use timeliness as a key ranking factor.

 In other words, accounts that post content rarely (e.g. once a week) will only appear briefly on the newsfeed before disappearing out of sight.